cyrilgodart/CacheIntervals/README.rst

 The return type issue: specifying an aggregation method
 -------------------------------------------------------
-It needs not to be so though.
-To properly account to the general case, the user needs to have the flexibility to specify an aggregation operation.
+The user must specify an aggregation operation.
 This aggregation specification will be a parameter of the memoization class constructor.
-The aggregation function will take the list of results from the different call and return a result whose type is compatible with the initial function.
+The aggregation function will take the list of results from the different calls and return a result whose type is compatible with the initial function.

 So this aggregation function could be as simple as ``aggregation=list`` or